uclaacm/hothXI-workshops/intro-to-webapis/README.md

     });
     return response.data.results;
 }

-   searchImages();
    ```

 This function will log the array of image objects coming back from the API to the console.

 4. In your other React components, you can use the `searchImages` function to fetch images based on a search term and update the state in your components accordingly.